-Kikori April Social Emotional Learning (SEL) Calendar
+April Experiential Social Emotional Learning Calendar

-Kikori App - Kendra Bostick & Bryn Lottig
+- Kikori App - Kendra Bostick & Bryn Lottig

-• 11 min read
+- 12 min read

-Updated: 1 day ago
+Updated: 3 days ago

-🌱 What is the Kikori SEL Calendar?
+🌱 What is the Kikori Experiential Connection Calendar?

-The Kikori SEL Calendar is a research-based tool designed to help PreK-5 students grow their social-emotional skills in meaningful and joyful ways.
+The Kikori SEL Calendar is a research-based tool designed to help PreK-12th grade students grow their social-emotional skills in meaningful and joyful ways.
 Aligned with CASEL’s core competencies and built around Kolb’s Experiential Learning Cycle, the calendar features daily activities connected to national days, monthly themes, and reflection prompts that support self-awareness, responsible decision-making, relationship-building, and more.
 Each month offers four learning intentions tailored to different grade levels, making it easy for educators to integrate SEL into their daily routines—no extra prep required!

 Ready to get started?